aidanboyne/BCM/_posts/2023-09-16-FOM_W4_Lectures.md

 ## Clot retraction and fibrinolysis

 Occurs after primary and secondary hemostasis.
 Anticoagulation occurs during and after and prevents overgrowth of clot and embolism.
 Thrombin is the big player in coagulation (activates V, VIII, I, and XIII) so it is targeted by 2 proteins to control:
  - Protein C: circulating plasma protein produced in liver with cofactor protein S (forms thrombomodulin).
 CS binds excess thrombin.
-This inactivates V (stopping X in common) and VIII (stopping IX in intrinsic).
+This inactivates V (stopping X in common) and XIII (stopping IX in intrinsic).
  - Antithrombin III: made by liver and binds thrombin and X. Also inhibits VII, IX, XI and XII at low level.
 Heparin binds antithrombin to increase inhibition of VII, IX, XI and XII.

 NO and prostacyclin lower thromboxane A2 in platelets (lowers GPIIb/IIIa).